The Crowded Room: Development

 In April 2021, Akiva Goldsman was set to write The Crowded Room, a 10-episode anthology television series with the adaptation of Daniel Keyes' nonfiction novel The Minds of Billy Milligan for Apple TV+.
 Goldsman was also set to produce the series through his Weed Road company with Tom Holland, Alexandra Milchan through EMJAG Productions, and Arnon Milchan, Yariv Milchan and Michael Schaefer through New Regency.
 The season was later revealed to actually be based on Goldsman's own life with inspiration from Keyes' book.
 Kornél Mundruczó was hired to direct the season and serve as an executive producer as well alongside Suzanne Heathcote.
 Writers for the season include Akiva Goldsman, Henrietta Ashworth, Jessica Ashworth, Suzanne Heathcote, Cortney Norris and Gregory Lessans.

 Casting

 In April 2021, Holland was cast in the lead role, initially believed to be Billy Milligan, but later revealed to be a character named Danny Sullivan (still loosely based on Milligan).
 Goldsman was quoted saying that Holland was "the first and only person" he approached to play Danny.
 In February 2022, Amanda Seyfried, Emmy Rossum, Will Chase, Sasha Lane, Christopher Abbott and Emma Laird would be added to the cast.
 In May, Jason Isaacs and Lior Raz joined the cast.

 Filming

 Principal photography on the series began on March 31, 2022, in New York City.
 Among the noteworthy filming locations is NBC Studios, located in historic 30 Rockefeller Plaza.
 Filming wrapped on September 28, 2022.

+In May 2023, Holland revealed to Entertainment Weekly that while he had "really enjoyed playing Danny in those earlier episodes where I was able to lean into my more vulnerable side", he had also suffered a toll on his personal mental health.
+Holland told EW that the mental aspect "really beat me up and it took a long time for me to recover afterwards".
+He cited an incident nine months into filming where he had had "a bit of a meltdown at home", experiencing difficulty in separating his own life from his character's.